 Although a trustee may not act in the capacity of trustee until he has received Letters of Authority from the Master of the High Court, he is still liable for any unlawful act committed in the handling of trust affairs prior to the issue of the letters.
 Once a trustee has accepted the position and is authorised to act, the trustee must act at all times in the best interests of the trust's beneficiaries and fulfill all duties in terms of the trust deed and the law.
-A trustee may not be negligent when performing his duties.
-In addition, if a trustees' actions (alone or with other trustees) contravene either the provisions of the Trust Property Control Act or the trust deed, he and/or they could find themselves personally liable for losses suffered by the trust.
+If a trustees' actions (alone or with other trustees) contravene either the provisions of the Trust Property Control Act or the trust deed, he and/or they could find themselves personally liable for losses suffered by the trust.
+An indemnity clause in the trust deed which exempts trustees from liability for breach of trust does not exempt a trustee from actions involving ordinary or gross negligence or intentional wrongdoing.
+In effect, this means that the personal liability of trustees is more onerous than that of a director of a company in South Africa, as a company may indemnify a director against personal liability.